 We use cash and equity compensation to attract and retain qualified candidates to serve on our Board.
 The amount and type of cash and equity compensation awarded to non-employee directors in 2022 was determined by the compensation committee in its sole discretion.
 In setting non-employee director compensation for 2022, the compensation committee considered a variety of factors, including the significant amount of time that our directors spend in fulfilling their duties to our Company, as well as the level of experience and skill required of the members of the Board.
 We also awarded compensation to individual non-employee directors or directors serving in certain positions on our Board or its committees in recognition of outstanding service or efforts on the Company's behalf.
-Further, in setting director compensation, our compensation committee considered that a director's independence may be jeopardized if director compensation and perquisites exceed customary levels, if the Company makes charitable or political contributions to organizations with which a director is affiliated or if the Company enters into consulting contracts with (or provides other indirect forms of compensation to) a director or an organization with which a director is affiliated.
+Further, in setting director compensation and perquisites exceed customary levels, if the Company makes charitable or political contributions to organizations with which a director is affiliated or if the Company enters into consulting contracts with (or provides other indirect forms of compensation to) a director or an organization with which a director is affiliated.
 Directors who are our employees receive no additional compensation for their services as directors.
 In addition, for 2022 and 2023 each of Mr. Wolffsheim and Ms. Boissy-Rousseau voluntarily waived their right to receive compensation for their services as a director of our Company.